decaycs/vscode/README.md

 2. Open the extensions section
 3. Click in the three dots at the top-right of the sidebar
 4. Press in `Install from VSIX...`
-5. Explore and search for the VSIX provided in this repo (it's [this](./decay-0.0.1.vsix))
+5. Explore and search for the VSIX provided in this repo (it's [this](./decay-1.0.0.vsix))

-6. Select `Decay` or `Dark Decay` from the vscode themes selector!
+### Selecting theme

+Decay is supporting 4 palettes right now, you can select either:

+- Light Decay: Light version :P
+- Decay: The original theme :)
+- Dark Decay: A darker version of decay :D
+- Decayce: A colder version of dark decay :3

-7. Enjoy :3
+### Enjoy

+Hope you enjoy with this! and remember to smash the star button if u like this!